hasham7861/bluetooth-le-experiment/README.md

 ## To run the project

-- You have to have run this project on windows and with .Net version 4.7.2, with Visual Studio you need to build the project and run it.
+- You have to have run this project on windows and with .Net version 4.7.2, with Visual Studio you need to build the project, and download all deps and run it.
 - Get your device ready to pair and it should show up in the list